shubhratag/shubhratag/README.md

 ## About Me

-Data Analytics Engineer with **5 years of experience** across aviation, insurance, and manufacturing industries.
+Data Analytics Engineer with **5 years of experience** across aviation, insurance, enterprise AI & automation platform, pharma and manufacturing industries.

 - Building end-to-end data pipelines using **PySpark, Kafka, and Delta Lake** on Databricks medallion architecture